-- If it is possible to control the fire, always use a fire extinguisher. - If the fire is out of control, evacuate everybody to the designated safety area. - Keep phone lines and radio channels open. - Call the San Pedro fire brigade and ambulance (if somebody is hurt). - If there is a fire at the generators, control the fire using the fire extinguisher at the generator sites.
+- If it is possible to control the fire, always use a fire extinguisher. - If the fire is out of control, evacuate everybody to the designated safety area close to the Sequitor parking lot. - Keep phone lines and radio channels open. - If somebody is hurt, call the ALMA paramedics. - Alternatively, call the San Pedro fire brigade and/or ambulance, if somebody is hurt.
+Note that the San Pedro ambulance may not be occupied around 24h. - If there is a fire at the generators, control the fire using the fire extinguisher at the generator sites.
 If the fire is out of control evacuate.
 Call the San Pedro fire brigade.